Biden puts U.S. back into fight to slow global warming

-Biden was to sign an executive order rejoining the Paris climate accord within hours of taking the oath of office, fulfilling a campaign pledge.
+Biden signed an executive order rejoining the Paris climate accord within hours of taking the oath of office, fulfilling a campaign pledge.
 The move undoes the U.S. withdrawal ordered by predecessor Donald Trump, who belittled the science behind climate efforts, loosened regulations on heat-trapping oil, gas and coal emissions, and spurred oil and gas leasing in pristine Arctic tundra and other wilderness.

 The Paris accord commits 195 countries and other signatories to come up with a goal to reduce carbon pollution and monitor and report their fossil fuel emissions.
 The United States is the world’s No. 2 carbon emitter after China.

-Biden’s move will solidify political will globally, former U.N.
-Secretary-General Ban Ki-moon said Wednesday.
+Biden’s move will solidify political will globally, former United Nations Secretary-General Ban Ki-moon said Wednesday.

+The current U.N. secretary-general, Antonio Guterres, welcomed Biden’s steps, saying the U.S. reentry to the climate agreement means countries producing two-thirds of carbon pollution have committed to carbon neutrality.

-Biden also will use executive orders to start undoing other Trump climate rollbacks.
-He will order a temporary moratorium on new oil and gas leasing in what had been virgin Arctic wilderness, direct federal agencies to start looking at tougher mileage standards and other emission limits again, and revoke Trump’s approval for the Keystone XL oil and gas pipeline.
+Biden signed other directives to start undoing other Trump climate rollbacks.
+He ordered a temporary moratorium on new oil and gas leasing in what had been virgin Arctic wilderness, directed federal agencies to start looking at tougher mileage standards and other emission limits again, and began revoking Trump’s approval for the Keystone XL oil and gas pipeline.

 However, there was no immediate word on when Biden would make good on another climate campaign pledge, one banning new oil and gas leasing on federal land.

-Note: This story has been corrected to show that the world has already warmed 1.2 degrees Celsius (2.2 degrees Fahrenheit) since that time.